Full day Bhagirathi Rafting Trip (42 km.)

 Evening | 4:00 PM – 5:00 PM – Trip Conclusion

-Complete your rafting at Byass Ghat (Beas Ghat), approximately 10 km below Devprayag.
+Complete your rafting at below Devprayag.
 Change into dry clothes, share memories with fellow rafters, and board the return vehicle to Rishikesh.
 Arrive back at WWE office by 6:30 PM.
+Or transfer to hotel Your tour ends here.

 Safety Equipment & Gear Provided

 White World Expeditions provides international-standard safety equipment for all participants.
-Your safety is our top priority on every Bhagirathi River rafting expedition.
+Your safety is our top priority on every Bhagirathi River rafting Trip.

 Personal Protective Equipment (PPE) Provided